Andelad/project-content-vault/docs/core/App Logic.md

 ### 2. Auto-Estimated Time

 **What it is:**
-The estimated time broken down into individual days - the system automatically distributes your total estimate across working days.
+The estimated time broken down into individual days - the system automatically distributes your total estimate across working days within a project duration.

 **Where it's stored:**
 NOT stored - calculated dynamically in real-time